 Eight years ago, we made a documentary of one of our Chinese exchange students.
 She was an architecture student.
 For her, it was a whole culture shock just walking around in the city.
 She was studying architecture and looking at Japan as one big textbook.
 One of the best things about Meiji University is that it is not closed in.
 The whole of Tokyo is the university’s campus, you could say.
 So, this Chinese student studied architecture just by walking around Tokyo and then she brushed up her skills by studying within the campus.
 Close by we have Akihabara and we have the Imperial Palace just down the street.
 You can learn about the Edo period and up to today just by being here while learning about the dynamism of modern Tokyo at the same time.

 What is your target for the rest of your time in this role?

-This April, we held an LGBT symposium.
-I made a statement that we have no discrimination against LGBT people in our university.
+This April, we held an LGBT symposium, and I made a statement that we do not discriminate against LGBT people at our university.
 I don’t want our students to be tied down by identity, but to be free when they are here.
-At the same time, for students that are studying in the ASEAN center, I want them to know that they are Japanese but also Asian.
+At the same time, for students at the ASEAN center, I want them to know that they are Japanese but also Asian.
 I want my students to be people who will be multicultural, diverse and have multiple identities.
 I want them not to hesitate to step out of that boundary that they have within themselves that identifies who they are.
 Be it race, nationality, sexuality, I want them to exist beyond the borders of that which differentiates them.
 I don’t want Meiji University to be just a Japanese university; I want it to be a shared university with ASEAN, the United States, and countries all around the world.
 I want it to be a university that can share, mix and blend.

 What would be your message about the Meiji University experience?